2/27/2024

 speaker

-Hi.
-This is actually Liz on for Brett.
+Hi, this is actually Liz on for Brett.
 Thanks for taking the questions.
-Just to start off with the 9% growth for the year, how should we think about that amongst the different regions?
-And where do you expect to drive the most growth?
+Just to start off with the 9% growth for the year, how should we think about that? amongst the different regions, and where do you expect to drive the most growth?

 speaker

-George Lumet
+George LeMaitre

 speaker

 Yeah, that was really helpful.
-And then if I could ask on the op leverage side, how are you thinking of balancing your R&D investments versus SG&A?
-And how should we think about this going forward?
+And then if I could ask on the op leverage side, how are you thinking of balancing your R&D investments versus SG&A and how should we think about this going forward?

 speaker

-George Lumet
+George LeMaitre

 speaker